scala-native/scala-native/docs/contrib/nir.md

 ```

 Jumps to the next basic block with provided values for the parameters.
-Corresponds to LLVM\'s unconditional version of
+Corresponds to LLVM's unconditional version of
 [br](http://llvm.org/docs/LangRef.html#br-instruction).

 ### if